 Make sure your site is properly set up for HTTPS.
 You need to have an SSL certificate applied to your site and possibly a Unique IP address depending on your requirements for the site.
 See the Unique IP article for more information.

-Update the Home and Site URL in WordPress
+Verify the Home and Site URL are updated

-- Log into WordPress using the new secure HTTPS URL.
+- After running the plugin above, log into WordPress using the new secure HTTPS URL.

 - Navigate to Settings -> General page.